Anna’s Hummingbirds: Surviving Winter

-Anna’s Hummingbirds are an interesting species, but some details about them are frequently misunderstood, especially regarding their winter habits.
+Anna’s Hummingbirds are an fascinating species, but some details about them are frequently misunderstood, especially regarding their winter habits.
 These birds once ranged from northern Baja California north to the San Francisco Bay area.

 Do NOT Add Red Coloring

-It is also completely unnecessary, and probably unsafe, to add red dye.
+It is also completely unnecessary, and unsafe, to add red dye.
 Some makers of commercial hummingbird nectars add red dye and tell you that there are no studies showing any harm to hummingbirds from red dye.
 Technically, this is true: there are no such studies.
 However, there are some very good studies done in Japan showing a dramatic increase in cancers, especially of the gut and colon, in mice that were fed red dye.
 Since the size and physiology of mice and hummingbirds are similar (hummingbirds weigh less), there is every reason to believe that tumors could also be caused if hummingbirds were fed similar concentrations of dye.
-There are records from hummingbird rehabilitators that show damage to birds that arrive in care with red dye in their system from eating at feeders containing it.
+There are records from hummingbird rehabilitators that show damage to hummingbirds that arrive in care with red dye in their system from eating at feeders containing it.
 A study on hummingbirds really isn’t necessary when we already have sufficient data on similar sized animals that shows harm was caused.

 Most hummingbird-favored flowers are red, and tend to be tubular, downward-pointing and odorless, characteristics that help prevent insects from enjoying them, to compete for the nectar.
 Red color on the feeder is fine (although, completely unnecessary), but definitely avoid any red color in the nectar.